 On behalf of freelance musicians of all genres throughout New Mexico who are struggling financially due to COVID-19, we appreciate your support in this time of great isolation and challenge.
 Stay strong, stay safe, stay healthy, stay home.

-Melissa, Derrick, Delbert, Severo, Crystal, and Thomas
+Melissa, Derrick, Delbert, Severo, and Thomas

 - James Gale

 #1 fundraising platform